WolfgangErb/GraphWedgelets/README.md

 General Description
 -------------------

-This package contains a Matlab implementation for the illustration of graph-based wedgelets in image approximation and compression.
+This package contains a Matlab implementation for the illustration of graph-based wedgelets in image approximation, compression and segmentation.

-<a href="http://www.lissajous.it/wedgelets.html"> Graph wedgelets</a> are a tool for lossy data compression based
-on the approximation of graph signals by piecewise constant functions on adaptively generated binary wedge partitioning trees (BWP trees) on a graph.
+<a href="http://www.lissajous.it/wedgelets.html"> Graph wedgelets</a> are a tool for lossy data compression based on the approximation of graph signals by piecewise constant functions on adaptively generated binary wedge partitioning trees (BWP trees) on a graph.
 Graph wedgelets are discrete variants of continuous wedgelets and binary space partitionings known from image processing.
-Wedgelet representations of graph signals can be encoded in a simple way by a set of graph nodes and applied easily to the compression of graph signals and images.
+Wedgelet representations of graph signals can be encoded in a simple way by a set of graph nodes and applied easily to the compression and segmentation of graph signals and images.
 A detailed description of the encoding and decoding of graph signals with wedgelets is given in [1].
+An application to image segmentation is presented in [2].

 <br>